matheus-silveira7714/n8n-nodes-anh/README.md

 I am open to PRs that add more support for individual platforms.
 However; I request that anyone considering this open a discussion or issue to briefly discuss it beforehand.
 You'll find I'm pretty amenable, but there are a few high level standards to adhere to.

-_Ideally_, if anyone from the Azure Notification Hubs team finds this, I would be more than happy to transfer this repo to you.
+_Ideally_, **if anyone from the Azure Notification Hubs team finds this, I would be more than happy to transfer this repo to you**.
 I feel this is a missing piece in the n8n ecosystem, and it would be best to have the team behind it supporting it.

 Copyright &copy; 2025, Corey Butler.
+MIT License.